gs1/WebVoc/README.md

 In this way, a Web request to a resolver for GS1 Digital Link URI can specify a particular kind of information resource that is desired, e.g. 'give me the instruction manual'.
 The Link Type is typically expressed as a compact URI expression (CURIE) within the URI query string, as the value of the special 'linkType' key.
 It is also expressed in the linkset of results returned by a resolver conforming to the GS1 Digital Link standard v1.2.

-The GS1 Web vocabulary defines one abstract property, gs1:linkType.
+The GS1 Web vocabulary defines one abstract property, [gs1:linkType](https://www.gs1.org/voc/linkType).

-All specific link type values are defined as a subproperty of gs1:linkType.
+All specific link type values are defined as a subproperty of [gs1:linkType](https://www.gs1.org/voc/linkType).

 For example,
-gs1:instructions is a rdfs:subPropertyOf  gs1:linkType
+[gs1:instructions](https://www.gs1.org/voc/instructions) is a subproperty of [gs1:linkType](https://www.gs1.org/voc/linkType)

-gs1:instructions is a typed link that is used to link to instructions related to the item, such as assembly instructions, usage tips etc.
+[gs1:instructions](https://www.gs1.org/voc/instructions) is a typed link that is used to link to instructions related to the product, such as assembly instructions, usage tips etc.